 Students must complete field practica as part of the MSW degree requirements.
-Students must work directly with the MSW Field Education Director and the Field Course Instructor to plan for and fulfill these requirements.
+Students must work directly with the MSW Director of Field Education and the Field Course Instructor to plan for and fulfill these requirements.
 Students must also comply with behavioral and academic requirements outlined in the MSW Field Education Manual.
-Field related questions may be directed to the MSW Field Education Director.
+Field related questions may be directed to the MSW Director of Field Education.